mozilla/data-docs/datasets/batch_view/retention/intro.md

 1. The data starts at 2017-03-06, the [merge date where Nightly started to track Firefox 55 in Mozilla-Central][release_calendar].
-However, there was not a consistent view into the behaviour of first session profiles until the [`new_profile` ping][new_profile].
+However, there was not a consistent view into the behavior of first session profiles until the [`new_profile` ping][new_profile].
 This means much of the data is inaccurate before 2017-06-26.
 2. This dataset uses 4 day reporting latency to aggregate at least 99% of the